 Occupational therapists help you develop greater independence in these categories and work with you to develop personalized treatment plans catered to your needs and goals.

-They employ a holistic approach of considering the person, the occupation, and the environment and carefully craft their treatment to ensure the best care for you!
+They employ a holistic approach of considering the person, the occupation (which in this case means anything you do in your daily life), and the environment and carefully craft their treatment to ensure the best care for you!

 Useful Occupational Therapy Treatment Ideas for Stroke Patients